joergkrause/nyaf/README.md

 ### Shadow Dom

-By default a shadow dow is used.
+By default a shadow dom is used.
 That means, styles are isolated.
 No global styles are available.

 One option: